kubeedge/kubeedge/docs/setup/kubeedge_configure.md

     runtimeType: remote
     ```

-5. If your runtime-type is remote, follow this guide[KubeEdge CRI Configuration](kubeedge_cri_configure.md) to setup KubeEdge with the remote/CRI based runtimes
+5. If your runtime-type is remote, follow this guide [KubeEdge CRI Configuration](kubeedge_cri_configure.md) to setup KubeEdge with the remote/CRI based runtimes.

 #### Configuring MQTT mode